Computer Go: List of Go-playing computer programs

-AlphaGo

-AlphaGo, developed by Google DeepMind, made a significant advance by beating a professional human player in October 2015, using techniques that combined deep learning and Monte Carlo tree search.
-AlphaGo was significantly more powerful than previous Go programs, and was the first to beat a 9 dan human professional in a game without handicaps on a full-sized board.
-Work on Go AI since has largely consisted of emulating the techniques used to build AlphaGo, which proved so much stronger than everything else.

 Competitions among computer Go programs

 Several annual competitions take place between Go computer programs, including Go events at the Computer Olympiad.
 Regular, less formal, competitions between programs used to occur on the KGS Go Server (monthly) and the Computer Go Server (continuous).

 Many programs are available that allow computer Go engines to play against each other; they almost always communicate via the Go Text Protocol (GTP).

 History

 The first computer Go competition was sponsored by Acornsoft, and the first regular ones by USENIX.
 They ran from 1984 to 1988.
 These competitions introduced Nemesis, the first competitive Go program from Bruce Wilcox, and G2.5 by David Fotland, which would later evolve into Cosmos and The Many Faces of Go.

 One of the early drivers of computer Go research was the Ing Prize, a relatively large money award sponsored by Taiwanese banker Ing Chang-ki, offered annually between 1985 and 2000 at the World Computer Go Congress (or Ing Cup).
 The winner of this tournament was allowed to challenge young players at a handicap in a short match.
 If the computer won the match, the prize was awarded and a new prize announced: a larger prize for beating the players at a lesser handicap.
 The series of Ing prizes was set to expire either 1) in the year 2000 or 2) when a program could beat a 1-dan professional at no handicap for 40,000,000 NT dollars.
-The last winner was Handtalk in 1997, claiming 250,000 NT dollars for winning an 11-stone handicap match against three 11–13 year old amateur 2–6 dans.
+The last winner was Handtalk in 1997, claiming 250,000 NT dollars for winning an 11-stone handicap match against three 11–13-year-old amateur 2–6 dans.
 At the time the prize expired in 2000, the unclaimed prize was 400,000 NT dollars for winning a nine-stone handicap match.

 Many other large regional Go tournaments ("congresses") had an attached computer Go event.
-The European Go Congress has sponsored a computer tournament since 1987, and the USENIX event evolved into the US/North American Computer Go Championship, held annually from 1988–2000 at the US Go Congress.
+The European Go Congress has sponsored a computer tournament since 1987, and the USENIX event evolved into the US/North American Computer Go Championship, held annually from 1988 to 2000 at the US Go Congress.

 Japan started sponsoring computer Go competitions in 1995.
 The FOST Cup was held annually from 1995 to 1999 in Tokyo.
 That tournament was supplanted by the Gifu Challenge, which was held annually from 2003 to 2006 in Ogaki, Gifu.
 The Computer Go UEC Cup has been held annually since 2007.